-Communication: When I attended boarding school in KZN in the early 70’s I’d painstakingly write a weekly letter to my parents, typically 3 pages long with my news.
+Communication: When I attended boarding school in the early 70’s I’d painstakingly write a weekly letter to my parents, typically 3 pages long with my news.
 I’d fold it carefully, place it in an envelope, put a stamp on it and make sure it reached the mail bag in time for the weekly mail collection.
-Five days later my letter would be delivered in Cape Town.
+Five days later my letter would be delivered in Cape Town, 1,000 miles away.
 I could expect a response within 2 weeks, if I was lucky.

-In the mid 90’s communication changed forever.
-In 1995 we got mobile phones.
+In the mid 90’s communication changed forever when we got mobile phones.
 2 years later I remember getting my first email.
 That was exciting.
 It was also before spam.
 My 2nd email came about 3 days later, so I gave up checking my inbox every 30 minutes or so.
 Before long, email volumes increased and with it my expectation of a far quicker response time than my boarding school days.

 In between letters and emails there were telex’s and faxes, but both came and went (does anyone still have a fax?
 If so, what for?).
 Text messaging arrived in 1998 – you just needed data and your mobile on hand.
 Remember the letter – and Christmas cards?